dotmpe/docker-arduino/ReadMe.md

 The Docker hub build is fairly long, would be nice to split up to branches.
 And add version numbers to keep older versions.
+Also Hub does not want to run tests the way I set it up now.

 Might want to test with proper docker volumes iso. mounts.